 You should speak to your union rep as soon as possible if you have one.
 You do not normally have a right to be accompanied to the investigation meeting unless this has been agreed by your employer.
 By contrast, all workers have the legal right to be accompanied by a work colleague or trade union rep to the disciplinary meeting and to any appeal.

 It is sensible to make a careful chronological note of all you can remember of the incident, as well as a note of other factors that you think might be relevant for example, any extra stress you have been under at work, any unclear management instructions, any evidence that you might be being picked on or discriminated against, or any external factors that might make this incident a one-off, such as problems at home.

 Other helpful evidence could include examples where similar behaviour by other members of staff has not resulted in a disciplinary investigation, and evidence of your good performance to date.

-Ask for a copy of the disciplinary rules and speak to your trade union rep if you have one.
+Ask your employer for a copy of the disciplinary rules and speak to your trade union rep as soon as possible if you have one.

 It is a good idea to start keeping a diary, and to make your own notes of what is said for example in investigation meetings and meetings with management concerning the incident.